 We generally have 3-4 cycles of classes per year.
 To keep an eye on upcoming classes, email us at firstname.lastname@example.org to be added to our mailing list.
 Also, liking our facebook and keeping an eye on our events can be helpful.

-Queer ASL 102 is for people who have a little bit of experience with ASL.
-This course covers learning about activities, living arrangements, people, transportation, time grammar and much more.
+Queer ASL 102 (8 weeks) is for people who have a little bit of experience with ASL.
+This course covers learning about activities, living arrangements, people, transportation, and much more.
 At the end, students share & discuss photos of their chosen families with each other.

 A bit more about Queer ASL: